neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/big-imaging-data.md

 # Track: Big Imaging Data

 As novel imaging methods such as light-sheet microscopy become more accessible, more researchers collect ever larger imaging data.
 Transforming this data into scientific insight requires the combined expertise of researchers, imaging facility staff and software engineers, but each of these communities are too often not well-linked to each other.
 This track aims to bring together image facility staff, imaging researchers and research software engineers to
-* engage in hands-on tutorials to handle big microscopy data with open-source software
+* Engage in hands-on tutorials to handle big microscopy data with open-source software
-* build connections between the imaging and software engineering community
+* Build connections between the imaging and software engineering community

 The Big Imaging Data track will include
-* hands-on introductory tutorials to open-source libraries `zarr` and `dask`
+* Hands-on introductory tutorials to open-source libraries `zarr` and `dask`
-* participant-led discussions of community, collaboration and careers in Big Imaging Data
+* Participant-led discussions of community, collaboration and careers in Big Imaging Data

 ::: {admonition} Target audience
 :class: note